CSprat451/image-upload-frontend/README.md

 ## Prerequisites

--Visual Studio Code - IDE
+- Visual Studio Code - IDE
--React app
+- React app
--Axios - Used to talk with the server (instead of fetch())
+- Axios - Used to talk with the server (instead of fetch())

 ## How to run it (on Windows)